MingoMango17/CMSC134-Writeups/Writeup 1/writeup.md

 Unlike ECB mode, each block in CBC will have a different ciphertext, even if the plaintext messages are the same.
 Thus, preventing any leakage of plaintext information.

+## Conclusion

+So, there you have it.
+Symmetric key cryptography, while a good starting point, is a bit like securing your valuables with a padlock made of cheese.
+Sure, it might deter the casual nibbler, but a determined adversary is going to have a feast.

+We've learned that playing encryption hide-and-seek with a predictable pattern (thanks, ECB) isn't the brightest idea.
+And, just like you wouldn't use the same key for your house, car, and secret candy vault, diversifying your encryption methods is key (pun intended) to keeping your digital goodies safe.

+Remember, in the world of cybersecurity, being a little bit paranoid is often a good thing.
+So upgrade your encryption game, mix it up, and don't be afraid to get a little weird with your ciphers.
+After all, a confused attacker is a safer you!